mapbox/mbtiles-spec/README.md

-# MBTiles Specification for PostgreSQL/PostGIS
+# MBTiles Specification for PostgreSQL

-MBTiles-pg is a possible specification for storing tiled map data in [PostgreSQL] databases for immediate usage and for transfer.
+MBTiles-pg is a possible specification for storing tiled map data in PostgreSQL databases for immediate usage and for transfer.
 MBTiles images, known as **tilesets**, must implement the specification below to ensure compatibility with devices.